gearbox-solutions/eloquent-filemaker/README.md

 ## Database configuration
 The first thing to do is to add a new data connection in your `database.php` config file.
 The connections you specify here will be used in your FMModel classes to configure which databases each model will connect to.

-You may use the following code block below as a template.
+You may use the following code block below as a template, which has some good defaults.
 ```php
 'filemaker' => [
     'driver' => 'filemaker',